sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 - [Download ddraw.ini](https://github.com/FunkyFr3sh/MrLlamaSCStreamInfo/releases/download/1/ddraw.ini) and place it into your ProjectD2 folder (replace existing file).
 Start the launcher and disable `Windowed Mode (-W)`.

 Note: You can resize your window now by hovering over the window border and drag it.
 Use `Ctrl+Tab` or `RightAlt+RightCtrl` to unlock your cursor from the window.

 &nbsp;

+&nbsp;

+# How to Fix this app can't run on your PC

+- You're running a 32bit version of windows, PD2 doesn't support 32bit windows currently.
+Redownload the PD2 installer in a week or two and try again.

+&nbsp;